exonum/exonum-btc-anchoring/README.md

 * `btc-anchoring-interval` - interval in blocks between anchored blocks.
 * `btc-anchoring-fee` - transaction fee per byte in satoshi that anchoring nodes should use.
-* `btc-anchoring-utxo-confirmations` - the minimum number of confirmations for the first funding transactions.
+* `btc-anchoring-utxo-confirmations` - the minimum number of confirmations for the first funding transaction.

 ### For the `generate-config` subcommand